Seungwooyun427/realtor/README.md

 # realtor

-This web page is made by Vue.js
+This web page is created using Vue.js